A message from CMHA Kelowna CEO, Mike Gawiuk

 This Friday will mark the 2nd annual National Day for Truth and Reconciliation.
 CMHA Kelowna will be recognizing this as a statutory holiday.

 First, I would like to acknowledge that for some this day may be a painful reminder of the tragic and unconscionable acts that took place within the Residential School system and their lasting impacts.
-Please be mindful of the people around you and how they may be feeling.
+Therefore we should all be mindful of the people around us and how they may be feeling.

 On September 30th, there are any number of ways to take part.
 They include reviewing resources along with your own research, wearing an orange shirt, and attending events in our community.
 There is no single right way to approach the day.
 The wrong thing would be to do nothing at all.